aarongustafson/aaron-gustafson.com/src/links/2015-05-20-media-websites-vs-facebook.md

 ---
 title: "Facebook and the Media: United, They Attack the Web"
-description: "This post from Baldur Bjarnason hits the nail on the head when it comes to the web vs. native.
+description: "This post from Baldur Bjarnason hits the nail on the head when it comes to the web vs. platform-specific development.
 If you work on the web (as I suspect you do since you’re reading this blog), convert “you” and “your” to “we” and “our”."
 date: 2015-05-20 14:59:35 -04:00
 comments: false
 ref_url: https://www.baldurbjarnason.com/notes/media-websites-vs-facebook/